 1. It's based on the Walt Longmire Mysteries series by Craig Johnson

-Craig Johnson first debuted his series of books about Sheriff Longmire in 2004.
+Author Craig Johnson first debuted his series of mystery novels about Sheriff Longmire in 2004.
 He has since published 15 novels.
 We know that Johnson wrote his series to be incredibly authentic; he lives on a ranch in the tiny town of Ucross, Wyoming -- population...25.

 2. The novels were so popular, they inspired their own festival